AllenXiangX/SnowflakeNet/visualization/README.md

 of a small area in 3D space and don't know the exact point indices, this function will help you.
 Ranges are determined by the visualization boundary on each axis (i.e. range_x, range_y, range_z), and ranges should be within [0, 1].

-#### visualizing and saving mesh object.
+#### Visualizing and saving mesh object.
-All the above three function return open3d mesh object, use
+All the above three functions return open3d mesh object, use
 ```angular2html
 open3d.visualization.draw_geometries([mesh])
 ```